Southern-Exposure-Seed-Exchange/Order-Manager-Prototypes/README.md

 # SESE Order Manager Prototypes

 This repository contains very rough prototypes of various web frontends and backends for an ERP/Order Manager.
-Right now just Ember.js, Servant, Spock & Yesod exist, but Django Rest Framework, & Angular prototypes, and possible others are planned.
+Prototypes for Django Rest Framework, Ember.js, Elm, Servant, Spock & Yesod exist.
+A Purescript prototype is planned, and others may be included.

 ## Implemented